-The results of our auditing procedures disclosed one instance of noncompliance which is required to be reported in accordance with the Uniform Guidance and which is described in the accompanying schedule of findings and questioned costs as item 2022-005.
-Our opinion on each major federal program is not modified with respect to this matter.
+The results of our auditing procedures did not disclose any instances of noncompliance which is required to be reported in accordance with the Uniform Guidance.

 Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance findings identified in our compliance audit described in the accompanying schedule of findings and questioned costs.
 The District's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.